This strategy applies to McConnel Limited; the company is a wholly owned subsidiary of Alamo Group Europe Limited.

 Attitude towards tax planning and level of risk

-The Alamo UK Group manages risks to ensure compliance with legal requirements in a manner which ensures payment of the right amount of tax.
+The company manages risks to ensure compliance with legal requirements in a manner which ensures payment of the right amount of tax.

-When entering into commercial transactions, the Alamo UK Group seeks to take advantage of available tax incentives, reliefs and exemptions in line with, and in the spirit of, tax legislation.
-The Alamo UK Group does not undertake tax planning unrelated to such commercial transactions.
+When entering into commercial transactions, the company seeks to take advantage of available tax incentives, reliefs and exemptions in line with, and in the spirit of, tax legislation.
+The company does not undertake tax planning unrelated to such commercial transactions.

-The level of risk which the Alamo UK Group accepts in relation to UK taxation is consistent with its overall objective of achieving certainty in the group’s tax affairs.
-At all times the Alamo UK Group seeks to comply fully with its regulatory and other obligations and to act in a way which upholds its reputation as a responsible corporate citizen.
+The level of risk which the company accepts in relation to UK taxation is consistent with its overall objective of achieving certainty in the company’s tax affairs.
+At all times the company seeks to comply fully with its regulatory and other obligations and to act in a way which upholds its reputation as a responsible corporate citizen.
 In relation to any specific issue or transaction, the Board is ultimately responsible for identifying the risks, including tax risks, which need to be addressed and for determining what actions should be taken to manage those risks, having regard to the materiality of the amounts and obligations in question.

-Relationship with Her Majesty’s Revenue and Customs (HMRC)
+Relationship with His Majesty’s Revenue and Customs (HMRC)

-The Alamo UK Group seeks to have a transparent and constructive relationship with HMRC during communications in respect of developments in its business, current, future and retrospective tax risks, and interpretation of the law in relation to all relevant taxes.
+The company seeks to have a transparent and constructive relationship with HMRC during communications in respect of developments in its business, current, future, and retrospective tax risks, and interpretation of the law in relation to all relevant taxes.

-When submitting tax computations and returns to HMRC, the Alamo UK Group discloses all relevant facts and identifies any transactions or issues where it considers that there is potential for the tax treatment to be uncertain.
+When submitting tax computations and returns to ‘His Majesty’s Revenue and Customs’, the company discloses all relevant facts and identifies any transactions or issues where it considers that there is potential for the tax treatment to be uncertain.

 Any inadvertent errors in submissions made to HMRC are fully disclosed as soon as reasonably practicable after they are identified.